dookbook/dookbook-doc-glossary/en/HTML.md

 ### Empty Elements (Void Elements)

 There are a few **empty elements** (**void elements**) that cannot enclose any text, for instance `<img>`.
+Also in HTML elements, there are some elements with no content called **empty elements**.

 ### Block and Inline Elements